-Dog’s urinate every day so most pet owners are familiar with their pets pee.
-However, dog urine is difficult to track because it disappears into the grass, gravel, or dirt very quickly making it difficult to analyze.
-The easiest way to track whether your dog’s urine is healthy is to understand the color of the urine as well as the smell.
-As a dog owner, the number one tip that I can suggest is to make sure that your dog is properly hydrated.
-In this article, we will discuss what it means if your dog’s urine has a strong odor and what the color urine looks like.
+Dogs urinate multiple times daily, so most pet owners are familiar with the color and scent of their pet’s pee.
+However, dog urine is difficult to track because it quickly disappears into the grass, gravel, or dirt, making it difficult to analyze.
+The easiest way to track whether your dog’s urine is healthy is to understand the urine’s color and smell.
+As an owner, the number one thing you can do for your dog’s urinary tract health is to ensure your dog is properly hydrated.
+This article will discuss what it means if your dog’s urine has a strong odor or a weird color.

 Dog Urine has Strong Odor?

-Any change in dog urine odor is very concerning since this typically means that the dog either has an infection or concentrated urine.
-It’s important to compare the strong smelling urine with their normal urine.
+Any change in dog urine odor is very concerning.
+Strong-smelling dog urine typically means that the dog either has an infection or concentrated urine.
 If you notice that your dog’s urine starts to smell, you should immediately collect a sample in a cup and give it to your veterinarian.
-It’s likely that the first thing your veterinarian will do is test for a Urinary Tract Infection.
+The first thing your veterinarian is likely to do is test for a urinary tract infection.

 Causes for Dog’s Urine that has Strong Odors

-- Urinary Tract Infection: Dog urinary track infections (UTI’s) typically cause your dog’s urine to smell extremely sour or like rotting fish.
-In fact, most bacterial infections will cause your dog’s urine to smell fishy.
-Other urine symptoms of a UTI include: cloudy urine, darker than normal urine, and peeing more than usual.
-In addition, it is likely that your dog may be straining, have difficulty urinating, or have some type of blood in their urine creating a metallic dog urine smell.
-If your dog is very well potty trained, they also might be having accidents around the house since your dog may have difficulty holding their urine in.
-In order to diagnose a UTI, your veterinarian will need to collect and analyze a sample of your dog’s urine.
+To diagnose a UTI, your veterinarian will need to collect and analyze a sample of your dog’s urine.
 They will analyze the urine sample for the presence of white blood cells and let the urine cultivate for bacteria.
 They can then test if the bacteria is related to a UTI.
 It typically takes a few days to analyze the urine and diagnose a dog with a UTI.
-In the meantime, it’s likely that your dog will be prescribed an antibiotic to target the bacteria and make your dog more comfortable when they urinate.
+In the meantime, your dog will likely be prescribed an antibiotic to target the bacteria and make it more comfortable when urinating.
 The antibiotics should help if your dog’s urine has a strong odor.

-- Kidney Disease: Typically, dog’s with kidney disease will cause an foul odor and their urine will smell metallic if they urinate blood.
-In addition, you may notice that your dog’s breathe smells like ammonia.
-Similar to humans, kidney’s help to balance the waste in a dog’s body, specifically in blood.
-This includes maintaining salt, water, blood pressure, calcium, and phosphorous levels in a dog.
-When a dog’s kidneys don’t function properly, toxins build up in a dog and they will become sick.
-Kidney disease is often associated with age, so if your dog is on the older side they may be exhibiting signs of Kidney Disease.
+When a dog’s kidneys don’t function properly, toxins build up in a dog, and it will become sick.
+Kidney disease is often associated with age, so if your dog is on the older side, it may exhibit signs of kidney disease.
 Dog kidney disease is treated with IV fluids, antibiotics, and diuretics.
-In extremely cases, your dog will have to get surgery.
+In extreme cases, your dog will have to get surgery.

 Dog Urine Smells Fishy

-By far, the most common infection if your dog’s urine smells fishy is signs of a UTI — in fact, UTI’s will affect more than 14% of all dogs throughout their lifetime.
-In addition, female dogs are significantly more likely to get UTI’s, but UTI’s can also appear in male dogs.
-We recommend that you immediately collect a sample of your dogs urine and take them to a veterinarian to get tested.
-UTI’s will make your dog uncomfortable and can be potentially dangerous if left untreated.
-In addition, veterinarians can also help rule out bladder cancer or kidney disease if your dog is urinating blood.
+A UTI is the most common cause if your dog’s urine smells fishy.
+In fact, UTIs will affect more than 14% of all dogs throughout their lifetime.
+In addition, female dogs are significantly more likely to get UTIs, but UTIs can also appear in male dogs.
+We recommend you immediately collect a sample of your dog’s urine and take it to a veterinarian to get tested.
+Even if you can’t get a sample, you should still take your dog in as soon as possible.
+UTIs will make your dog uncomfortable and can be potentially dangerous if left untreated.
+In addition, veterinarians can help rule out bladder cancer or kidney disease if your dog is urinating blood.

 - Whimpering while your dog urinates